szabgab/codeandtalk.com/README.md

 * Add "language" field to the videos and allow the user to filter the results to selected language(s).
 (There are talk in French, German, Spanish, etc.)

+* Include the number of videos in the https://codeandtalk.com/people list
+* Create list of people with 0 in everything bin/people.py
+* List of people who only have their name in the file
+* List of people missing twitter/github

 TODO Check for events:
 -------------